OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/10-Testing_for_Weaker_Authentication_in_Alternative_Channel.md

 Other channels can be found by using the following methods:

 - Reading site content, especially the home page, contact us, help pages, support articles and FAQs, T&Cs, privacy notices, the robots.txt file and any sitemap.xml files.
-- Searching HTTP proxy logs, recorded during previous information gathering and testing, for strings such as “mobile”, “android”, blackberry", “ipad”, “iphone”, “mobile app”, “e-reader”, “wireless”, “auth”, “sso”, “single sign on” in URL paths and body content.
+- Searching HTTP proxy logs, recorded during previous information gathering and testing, for strings such as "mobile", "android", blackberry", "ipad", "iphone", "mobile app", "e-reader", "wireless", "auth", "sso", "single sign on" in URL paths and body content.
 - Use search engines to find different websites from the same organization, or using the same domain name, that have similar home page content or which also have authentication mechanisms.

 For each possible channel confirm whether user accounts are shared across these, or provide access to the same or similar functionality.